imobilize/ivf-blog/content/english/articles/IVF/5-things/index.md

 It will not be immediately obvious.
 It will not be an A-ha moment, but in time, you will come to realise what you came through bruised you AND it shaped you.<br />
 **You are infinitely wiser, infinitely stronger and acutely aware of how much of a miracle we all are.**<br />
 So there you have it - 5 things I wish I’d known before starting IVF.
 Are you on an IVF journey or about to embark on one?
 If so, let me know if these honest words have helped and/or resonated by commenting below.<br />
 For all the benefit of hindsight, there is ONE TRUTH I have learned that only comes with hard lessons - the strength of a woman is unmatched.
-Every woman I’ve met on this journey is strong, she has reserves deeper than she may even realise.
+Every woman I’ve met on this journey is strong, she has reserves deeper than she may even realise.<br />
 Regardless of her fertility status, she is fully woman.